 For example, when you are looking for Free Hosting, you can search for, well, ‘free hosting’ but also ‘Gratis Hosting’.
 They can use words like complimentary(although it has a slightly different meaning), chargeless, costless, free of cost, and so on.

-And while each of these searches may lead to the page that you want them to lead to, when starting an ad campaign it will better for you and your budget to use only the words that are really close to what you are doing, and do have big enough search volume for the investment to be worth it.
+And while each of these searches may lead to the page that you want them to lead to, when starting an ad campaign it will be better for you and your budget to use only the words that are really close to what you are doing, and do have big enough search volume for the investment to be worth it.

 Google Keyword Planner will surely help you to find the right keywords.
 Still, it is not the only thing that you should take into consideration when starting a campaign.